R. Norris Shreve: Early life

+Career

 In 1923 Shreve became the chief stockholder and president of Ammonite Company, which was then based at the Nixon Nitration Works in what is now Edison, New Jersey.
 On March 1, 1924, Ammonite, which was involved in extracting ammonium nitrate from shells from the Raritan Arsenal, triggered a massive explosion and resulting fire (known as the 1924 Nixon Nitration Works disaster) that destroyed the Nitration Works.
 This led to the dissolution of Ammonite in 1926.

 Shreve joined the Purdue University College of Engineering faculty in 1930, becoming a full professor the next year.
 He defined his main research field as "organic chemical technology."
 Rising through the ranks, he chaired the School of Chemical Engineering from 1947 to 1951.
 He has been recognized as "the main proponent of teaching industrial chemistry in U.S. chemical engineering departments in the second quarter of the 20th century."
 In 1951 he became director of the Purdue-Taiwan Engineering Project, which was intended to improve engineering education in Taiwan, modernize its industries, and improve connections between its colleges of engineering and industries.
 This also played an important role in the modernization of Taiwan Provincial College of Engineering into Taiwan Provincial Cheng Kung University.
 From 1952 until 1961, he and his wife spent several months each year in Taiwan assisting the university's development.
 In 1961, he became a professor emeritus, and was awarded the honorary degree of Doctor of Engineering from Purdue.

-Shreve is holder or co-holder of five patents.
+Shreve was the holder or co-holder of five patents.
 He wrote several books, most notably Chemical Process Industries, a major text now in its fifth edition.
 In 2008 it was recognized by the American Institute of Chemical Engineers and its Centennial Celebration Committee, which included Shreve and Chemical Process Industries on its list of "30 Authors and their Groundbreaking Chemical Engineering Books."

 Mr. and Mrs. Shreve also collected Asian jade and gems.
 He eventually donated their jade collection to the Indianapolis Museum of Art, where it is one of the museum's best-known collections.
 Their gem collection was donated to Purdue.

 Shreve died on February 17, 1975, and was interred in Bellafontaine Cemetery, in St. Louis.